cyborgway-org/awesome-transhumanism/LIST.md

 - [Open Longevity](https://openlongevity.org) - We are extremely lucky to be alive.
 Life can be even better and it can last longer!
 We are against aging and all causes of death, and we support using scientific methods to fight them.

 - [Maximon](https://www.maximon.com) - The longevity company builder.
 Maximon empowers entrepreneurs to build impactful, science-based and scalable companies providing healthy aging and rejuvenation solutions.
 As a company builder, we identify the most promising business opportunities in the field of longevity and build companies from scratch.
 We provide proven structures, financing, and a unique and inspiring playground for entrepreneurs to build a longevity venture.
 With a team of globally successful entrepreneurs and venture investors, we have built a venture building process that bridges the gap between science and business.

+- [The Alliance for Longevity Initiatives](https://a4li.org) - Is an independent nonprofit organization, with the mission to advance legislation and policies that aim to increase healthy human lifespan, with a focus on accelerating equitable access to next-generation therapies.

+- [Vitalism.io](https://www.vitalism.io) - The movement against death and biological decline.
+Let's make freedom from biological aging and death humanity's #1 priority.
+Vitalism's mission is to allow every human to live in optimal health indefinitely.

+- [Longevity Biotech Fellowship (LBF)](https://www.longbiofellowship.org) - Is a community for people to come together to build revolutionary longevity projects.
+Our members build, join, and invest in revolutionary longevity biotechnology projects to radically extend lifespan.

+- [Longevity Zero to One](https://www.longevitycourse.org) - A free 18-hour crash course to transition your career into longevity.
+Organized by Cat (VitaDAO) and Mark (LBF).

 ### DeSci